 As businesses around the world begin to recover from the effects of COVID-19, the topic on everyone’s mind is what a post-pandemic workplace looks like.
 The Return-to-Office (or RTO) mass movement has already begun, as many countries begin to feel the positive impact of vaccinations and dropping infection rates.
-COVID-19 has truly changed the way businesses and employees interact, bringing the concepts of remote and hybrid work to the fore, and tapping into new opportunities in technology, collaboration, and work management across industries.
+COVID-19 has truly changed the way businesses and employees interact, bringing the concept of hybrid work to the fore, showing us why remote work is the future, and tapping into new opportunities in technology, collaboration, and work management across industries.

 But while many of us have gotten used to the WFH life, research shows that traditional offices won’t be dying out any time soon.
 Randstad’s 2020 Workmonitor survey found that workers overwhelmingly want time back in the office, both for social interaction and a distraction-free workspace, with just 1 in 5 saying they would like to work from home full-time.
 While many businesses may opt for a reduced workforce in-office, that still means that investing in renewing your workspace for the future of work is a priority.

 When thinking about updating your workplace for RTO, it’s important not just to think in terms of ticking boxes or stocking up on PPE.
 Employee’s well-being, both physical and mental, should be at the forefront of managers’ minds.
 As a leader in the office, how can you maximize your team’s happiness and productivity for a safe and happy RTO?

 Structuring your return-to-work program